How Can Sleep be Linked to Weight Loss?

 Finally, sleep is essential for brain function and performance.
 This means the quality of your sleep impacts your work, studies, and mood.

 The worst form of torture is sleep deprivation – ask new mums and dads about that!

 Make sure your whole family is benefitting from enough sleep.

 After a good night of sleep, I see “La vie en rose” (life in pink) and find myself a better mother, friend, and partner in life and business.

 Summary About Sleep and Weight Loss

-Also, you can sample a couple of the (220+) anti-inflammatory gut health recipes that are on the program:
+Also, you can sample a couple of the (300+) anti-inflammatory gut health recipes that are on the program:

-Make sleep a priority and your performance at work – and play – will also be positively impacted.
+Make sleep a priority, and your performance at work – and play – will also be positively impacted.

-Your mental and physical wellbeing will be enhanced, you will lose weight and life will be enjoyed more!
+Your mental and physical well-being will be enhanced, you will lose weight, and life will be enjoyed more!